HenriStaal/abs-covariance-estimator/README.md

 - **B_post** – β<sub>post</sub> (posterior mean, i.e., shrunken beta)
 - **P_hat** – P<sup>̂</sup> (final shrunken correlation matrix)

-*Note:* An “off” suffix indicates that the variable is a vector that stores the respective values for all off-diagonal entries (i.e. for all i, j such that i ≠ j).
+*Note:* An “off” suffix in a variable name indicates that the variable is a vector that stores the respective values for all off-diagonal entries (i.e. for all i, j where i ≠ j).

 **Requires:**
 * `library(Matrix)` for `nearPD()` function